j-u-p-iter/redux-socket-provider/README.md

     return <div>Loading...</div>
   }

-  // if we got error from server, render this error message if (error) {
+  // if we got an error from the server, render this error message if (error) {
     return <div>{error}</div>
   }